-The subject lands (the 'Subject Lands') shown on Attachment 2 are located on the east side of Huntington Road, between Rutherford Road and Langstaff Road, and are known municipally as 8811 Huntington Road.
+The subject lands (the 'Subject Lands') shown on Attachment 2 are located at the southeast corner of Huntington Road and Rutherford Road, and are known municipally as 9151 Huntington Road.
 Rainbow Creek also traverses the Subject Lands.
 The Subject Lands and the surrounding land uses are shown on Attachment 2.

-The Owner owns other lands in Block 59, subject to concurrent Zoning By-law Amendment, Draft Plan of Subdivision and Site Development applications The Owner has submitted Zoning By-law Amendment and Site Development Applications on two additional properties within the Block 59 area, shown on Attachment 2.
-These applications are being reviewed concurrently and form part of the December 8, 2020, Committee of the Whole agenda.
+The Owner owns other lands in Block 59, which are subject to concurrent Zoning By-law Amendment, Draft Plan of Subdivision and Site Development applications The Owner has submitted Zoning By-law Amendment and Site Development Applications on two additional properties within the Block 59 area, shown on Attachment 2.
+These applications are being reviewed concurrently and form part of the December 8,

+2020, Committee of the Whole agenda.
 The related Draft Plan of Subdivision Application as shown on Attachment 9 will be considered in a technical report at a future Committee of the Whole meeting.